 Sky notes are compiled by Dundee Astronomical Society's Director of Observations Jim Barber

-Neptune Resident in Aquarius, probably seen close to the end of the month.
+Uranus Getting close to its highest altitude by the end of the month.

 Dundee Astronomical Society